Intel PESTEL/PESTLE Analysis & Recommendations

 Developed markets are generally economically stable.
 This external factor presents an opportunity for Intel Corporation to improve the revenues of its semiconductor business.
 For example, the company has the opportunity to aggressively enter new alliances in these markets to strengthen its competitiveness and increase its market share.
 Also, the external factor of the rapid growth of developing markets creates opportunities to further improve business performance.
 End-users in developing markets are increasing their purchase rates of computing devices, many of which contain Intel processors.
 As a result, the company can expect corresponding improvements in revenues from these markets.
 Furthermore, this PESTEL analysis shows opportunities based on the increasing levels of disposable incomes worldwide.
 With high disposable incomes, people are more capable of purchasing new computers that contain Intel microprocessors.
 This economic situation indirectly affects the company, whose direct customers are equipment manufacturers, such as laptop manufacturers, and not end-users of computers.
 This aspect of the PESTLE analysis of Intel shows growth opportunities in the remote or macro-environment of the semiconductor industry.

-Social/Sociocultural Factors Influencing Intel’s Business Environment
+Social Factors Influencing Intel’s Business Environment

 Social changes influence Intel’s business and its remote or macro-environment.
 The effects of sociocultural trends or changes are considered in this aspect of the PESTEL/PESTLE analysis.
-In the case of Intel, the following sociocultural factors are significant in the semiconductor industry environment:
+In the case of Intel, the following social factors are significant in the semiconductor industry environment:

 1. Improving wealth distribution (opportunity)